frntc/RAD/readme.md

-This section summarizes building and setting up the hardware.
+This sections summarize building and setting up the hardware.

 ### PCBs, BOM and assembly information